telekom/voice-skill-sdk/docs/request.md

     }
 ```

-## Detailed information about specific attributes

-### Attribute "session"

-The `session` attribute is a key value store where information can be stored inside a user interaction session.
-With few limitations, it acts like a dictionary:

-- Keys and values must be strings.
-If they are not, they are casted.
-- Keys must not be an empty string.
-- The sum of lengths of all keys and values must not exceed `MAX_SESSION_STORAGE_SIZE` which is 4096 at the time of writing.

-If the maximum session size is exceeded, a `SessionOversizeError` raises.

 ### Attribute "tokens"

-You can define the type of `tokens` in the `tokens.json` file.

-Every intent invoke transmits existing tokens passes them as `context.tokens` dictionary to the intent handler.
+Every intent invoke transmits existing tokens passing them as `request.context.tokens` dictionary to the intent handler.

-The defined token name is the key of the dictionary.
-The token has strings as values.
+The defined token name is the dictionary key.
+The token a string value.

 **Example**